SIENNA project structure

 Josepine Fernow, Uppsala University

 Josepine Fernow leads SIENNA's communications and dissemination work stream.
 She has more than 15 years experience from research communication.
 She works at Uppsala University's Centre for Research Ethics & Bioethics (CRB) where she co-ordinates activities and manages external and internal communications.
-Josepine Fernow is one of the editors of the Biobank Perspectives newsletter on current issues in biobank ethics and law.
-She is also communications manager and public lead for the management work package in the IMI-funded public-private partnership PREFER.
+Josepine Fernow is also communications manager and public lead for the management work package in the IMI-funded public-private partnership PREFER, and leads the communications works package in the H2020 STARBIOS2 project.